 Curricular Practical Training (CPT) is an authorization that allows international students an opportunity to gain employment training through an internship that can be directly-related to the student's academic work at the UW.

 The process for applying-for and gaining CPT authorization can be complex, so it is important for students to carefully adhere to the CPT policies and procedures.
 We have created this page especially for international students in the Department of Economics to help understand this process.

 Step 1: Get an Offer for an Economics-related Internship

 For an internship to be considered economics-related, it must integrate a student's academic coursework to the internship's learning goals.
 Students are encouraged to examine learning outcomes for the internship and link those outcomes to academic theories and practices in economics to determine eligibility.

-See here for a further definition of "internship".
+See here for a further definitions of "employment" vs. "internship" vs. "volunteering".